Geology of Sweden: Paleozoic (539-251 million years ago)

 In six areas in south-central Sweden, early Paleozoic rocks lie unconformably atop the Fennoscandian Shield, made up of 200 meter thick Cambrian shallow marine quartz arenite, as well as black shales from the Ordovician, and Silurian limestone, sandstone and shale.
 Early Cambrian sandstone is preserved in some places in fractures in the Precambrian bedrock.
 The bedrock of Gotland is almost exclusively Silurian limestone and shale.

 The Swedish Caledonides formed due to an orogeny in the early Paleozoic, along the western margin of Sweden approximately 510 to 400 million years ago.
 The Caledonides are 900 kilometers long and 120 kilometers wide and is dominated by a series of thrust sheets, on top of Precambrian allochthon formations.
 Tectonic shortening at the margin of the ancient continent Baltica produced the Lower Allochthon, Middle Allochthon and Upper Allochthon as well as the Seve Nappes.
 Prior to tectonic shortening, the margin of the continent extended 400 kilometers further west.

 The Lower Allochthon is made up of foreland fold-and-thrust belt rocks and contains slabs of Precambrian crystalline rock and clastic sedimentary and limestone cover rocks.
 The Middle Allochthon is similar, but contains Neoproterozoic metasedimentary rocks, many of which show glacial origins.
 The Sarv Nappe—the highest thrust sheet—contains dolerite from 600 million years ago.
 The overlying Seve Nappe formed along a continent-ocean transition, with mafic and ultramafic meta-igneous rocks.
 These rocks were buried to a depth of 60 kilometers.
 As the Caledonides built up, deformation increased, forming eclogite in the middle Ordovician.

 The complex tectonic evolution of the Caledonides built up lead-zinc sulfides from the Neoproterozoic to the Cambrian in quartz arenite, along with subsequent, more widely distributed zinc, copper, gold and lead deposits.
 The Lower and Middle Allochthon contain valuable quantities of metasandstone and limestone.

 The Caledonides formed during the breakup of a supercontinent in the Neoproterozoic as Baltica became an independent continent after the Snowball Earth glaciation.
 The orogeny occurred as the Iapetus Ocean closed, with the collision between Baltica and an island arc.
-During the Silurian, Balitca was situated on the equator and the subduction of oceanic crust had closed the gap with Laurentia (proto-North America), beginning the formation of the new supercontinent Pangaea.
+During the Silurian, Baltica was situated on the equator and the subduction of oceanic crust had closed the gap with Laurentia (proto-North America), beginning the formation of the new supercontinent Pangaea.